Feromond/budget_tracker_tui/README.md

 - **Recurring Transaction:** Setup transactions that automatically recur at select frequencies.
 - **Advanced Filtering:** Filter transactions by date, description, category, type, and amount (including advanced multi-field filters).
 - **Categorization:** Built-in, hierarchical categories and subcategories for all transactions.
+- **Fuzzy Search:** Toggleable option to fuzzy search categories/subcategories for quick selection.
 - **Summaries & Charts:** Visualize your spending/income by month and by category, with interactive charts and tables.
 - **Budget Tracking:** Set a monthly target budget and see your progress (including a budget line in summary charts).
 - **Data Persistence:** All data is stored locally in a configurable CSV file.
 Settings are saved in a config file.
 - **Cross-Platform:** Runs on Windows, macOS, and Linux.
 - **Keyboard-Driven:** Fully operable with keyboard shortcuts for every action and mode.
+Press `Ctrl+H` for a help menu.
+- **Update Checker:** Automatically checks for updates on startup and notifies you of new versions.
 - **Robust CSV Support:** Flexible date parsing, easy import/export, and Excel compatibility.
+- **High Precision:** Uses decimal arithmetic (no floating point errors) for accurate financial calculations.
 - **Built with Rust:** Safety, speed, and reliability.

 ## 🚀 Getting Started